-At the third level, the local personalized model $\bm{\hat \theta}_{i,j}$ of the $i$-th edge server and the $j$-th client is determined by solving \eqref{theta-1}, whose parameters are sparse and can reduce the communication load between clients and edge servers.
+In the first level, the local personalized model $\bm{\hat \theta}_{i,j}$ of the $i$-th edge server and the $j$-th client is determined by solving \eqref{theta-1}, whose parameters are sparse and can reduce the communication load between clients and edge servers.
 Note that \eqref{theta-1} can be easily solved by many first-order approaches, for example, Nesterov’s accelerated gradient descent, based on the gradient.
-However, calculate the exactly $\nabla \ell_{i,j}(\bm \theta_{i,j})$ requires the distribution of $Z_{i,j}$, we hence use the unbiased estimate by sampling a mini-batch of data $\mathcal{D}_{i,j}$,
+However, calculate the exact $\nabla \ell_{i,j}(\bm \theta_{i,j})$ requires the distribution of $Z_{i,j}$, we hence use the unbiased estimate by sampling a mini-batch of data $\mathcal{D}_{i,j}$,